Clean Energy Projects

 Renewable Energy Curriculum

 To educate students further on energy efficiency, new curricula has been developed in the Environmental Studies department, including the creation of an “Introduction to Renewable Energy” course.
 The college’s energy manager will periodically lecture to the class.
-And the “Environmental Policy” course creates awareness and engagement of on-campus operations and has real-world examples of topics discussed in class.
+The “Environmental Policy” course creates awareness and engagement of on-campus operations and has real-world examples of topics discussed in class.